Barrosa (1811 ship): First convict voyage (1839)

 On 4 August 1839 Captain John Austin sailed from Dublin for New South Wales.
 Barrosa sailed via the Cape and arrived at Port Jackson on 8 December.
-She had embarked 336 male convicts and she disembarked 334, two having died on the voyage.
+She had embarked 336 male convicts and she disembarked 334, two convicts having died on the voyage.

 Second convict voyage (1841-1842)

 Captain John Austin sailed from Sheerness on 30 August 1841, bound for Van Diemen’s Land.
 Barrosa sailed via Tenerife and arrived at Hobart on 13 January 1842.
-She had embarked 350 male convicts and she landed 347, having lost three on the voyage.
+She had embarked 350 male convicts and she landed 347, having lost three convicts on the voyage.

 Third convict voyage (1844)

 Captain Henry H. Greaves sailed from Dublin on 14 July 1844, bound for Van Diemen’s Land.
-She arrived at Hobart on 5 September.
-She had embarked 322 male convicts and she landed 320, having lost two on the voyage.
+Barossa arrived at Hobart on 5 September.
+She had embarked 322 male convicts and she landed 320, having lost two convicts on the voyage.

 Fate

-In 1846 Somes sold Barossa to Mitcheson & Co., London.
+In 1846, Somes sold Barossa to Mitcheson & Co., London.
 Her master changed from Austin to Dodds, and her trade from London transport to London–Bombay.

 An item in The Spectator states that Barossa had wrecked at Port Morant while carrying contract labourers from Madras to Jamaica.
 The crew and emigrants were saved.
 The Illustrated London News referenced a report from the Jamaica Dispatch that Barossa had wrecked on a reef on 10 January 1847 due to the negligence of the pilot.
 All 340 labourers were saved.
 Lloyd's Register for 1846 carried the notation "LOST" by her name.